mattstyles/raid/packages/fl/readme.md

 ## Action Types

-Raid, by default, has a deliberately simplistic action (or event) model that looks like:
+Raid, by default, has an action (or event) model that looks like:

 ```
 {